Mukund2502/UP_DOC/README.md

 #### 5. Monitoring and Logging:

 CloudWatch is connected to monitor the EC2 instance and the MSSQL server.
 It collects logs and metrics related to the application's performance, resource usage, and health.
 Grafana is used for advanced data visualization and real-time monitoring.
-It pulls data from CloudWatch or directly from the MSSQL database to provide insights into the application's health and performance.